lse-my472/lse-my472.github.io/index.md

 shapes public opinion"](https://journals.sagepub.com/doi/abs/10.1177/2053168015622073) Research and Politics.
 * Tufte, E. (2002) ["The visual display of quantitative information"](https://www.edwardtufte.com/tufte/books_vdqi).

+### Formative problem set

+This is a *formative* assessment, and is due **1 November 2024 by 5pm**.
+You must submit your response as a knitted .html file via the Moodle page.

+Feedback on the Practice Problem Set will be returned by 15th November (if submitted by the deadline).

+_More details to be made available later in the term._

 ### 4. Textual data